fgeorges/mlproj-web/src/commands/show.md

 Display the environment.

-       Usage:
+## Usage

     mlproj show

+## Description

-       Display the details of the given environment.
+This command displays the details of an environment.
 The environment is "resolved" before being displayed (variables, dependencies are resolved, parameters are injected.)

+You can use it to ensure that what you put in your environment files gets interpreted as expected by `mlproj`.
+Or to make sure you are going to create the components you need before using `mlproj setup`.